mattisbusycom/r3ap/README.md

 To scrape a website with **R3ap** type the following into your terminal …

 	$ cd path/to/r3ap
-	$ ./bin/r3ap parse --db <db name> --source <website URI> --amount <amount of pages to store>
+	$ ./bin/r3ap parse -u <website URI> [-a <amount of pages to store>]

 For example:

-	$ ./bin/r3ap parse --db nyt --source http://www.nytimes.com --amount 10
+	$ ./bin/r3ap parse -u http://www.nytimes.com -a 10

-This will store 10 pages of the New York Times' website into the database "nyt".
+This will store 10 pages of the New York Times' website into the database.

-To list the stored pages of a website, enter the following into your terminal:
+To list the stored pages enter the following into your terminal:

-	$ ./bin/r3ap list --db nyt
+	$ ./bin/r3ap list

-This will ouput the contents of the "nyt" database as a useless flat list.
+This will ouput the contents of the database as a useless flat list.

 It's also possible to list only the pages of a specific source:

-	$ ./bin/r3ap list --db nyt --source http://www.nytimes.com
+	$ ./bin/r3ap list -u http://www.nytimes.com

 ## Footnote